Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Introduction

 For our first analysis, we operationalize knowledge acquisition through $\langle$subject, relation, object$\rangle$ fact triplets such as $\langle$``France'', ``capital city'', ``Paris''$\rangle$, considering a fact as having been learned when a model can identify the object given the subject and relation, i.e., correctly select ``Paris'' from a list of candidates when prompted with ``The capital city of France is''.
 We use our recipe to study the hypothesis that fact learning is related to subject-object \emph{cooccurrence} in pretraining documents.
+Cooccurrence has long been used as a source of distant supervision for aligning facts to text \cite{mintz-etal-2009-distant, augenstein2016, elsahar-etal-2018-rex} and has a well-established relationship to LM behavior through \emph{observational} analyses on the scale of entire pretraining datasets and fully-pretrained models \cite{termfreq2022, longtail2023, measuringcausal2022, kang2023, zhang2024, mallen2023, merullo2025linear, wanggeneralization, Verma2024, seshadri2024bias}.

+The second study applies the recipe to better understand how pretraining data leads to gender bias in a coreference resolution task, where models exhibit better performance when certain gendered pronouns are paired with their stereotyped professions \cite{zhao-etal-2018-gender, rudinger-etal-2018-gender}.
+We again explore the effect of term cooccurrence, by swapping the gender of pronouns in documents that mention target professions to mitigate bias \cite{biderman2023}.
+By analyzing another kind of model behavior, this study illustrates the generality of our recipe.

-Cooccurrence is widely used as a source of distant supervision for aligning facts to text \cite{mintz-etal-2009-distant, augenstein2016, elsahar-etal-2018-rex} and has a well-established relationship to LM behavior through \emph{observational} analyses on the scale of entire pretraining datasets and fully-pretrained models \cite{termfreq2022, longtail2023, measuringcausal2022, kang2023, zhang2024, mallen2023, merullo2025linear, wanggeneralization, Verma2024, seshadri2024bias}.
-We also apply our recipe to modern multiple-choice question answering (MCQA) benchmarks used to evaluate LM factual knowledge (MMLU, \citealp{hendrycks2021measuring}; OpenBookQA, \citealp{mihaylov-etal-2018-suit}; SciQ, \citealp{welbl-etal-2017-crowdsourcing}), exploring another way of expressing and querying for factual knowledge that requires moving beyond cooccurrence and serves to demonstrate the flexibility of our recipe.
-Our results demonstrate the potential of our recipe to study how pretraining documents give rise to model behavior through direct intervention, complementing post-hoc observational analysis.
+Finally, we apply our recipe to multiple-choice question answering (MCQA) benchmarks used to evaluate LM factual knowledge (MMLU, \citealp{hendrycks2021measuring}; OpenBookQA, \citealp{mihaylov-etal-2018-suit}; SciQ, \citealp{welbl-etal-2017-crowdsourcing}), exploring another way of expressing and querying for factual knowledge that requires moving beyond cooccurrence and further serves to demonstrate the flexibility of our recipe.
+Overall, our results advance the study of how pretraining documents give rise to model behavior through direct intervention, complementing post-hoc observational analysis.